BEXIS2/Documents/Docs/Datasets.md

 There is also the option to create a data structure from scratch.

 * Access the Dataset Edit Page
-* __Select “create new”: __Select __“__create new__” __from the drop-down list under Data Structure.
-You will be redirected to the Data Structure Edit page.
+* __Select “create new”: Select “create new” from the drop-down list under Data Structure.
+You will be redirected to the [data structure edit page](#data-structure-edit-page).

 #### Data Structure Edit Page

 On the Data Structure Edit page, you define the variables for your data.
-This is a crucial step in the data structure creation process, whether you choose the "Data Structure Based on File" or "Create a New Structure" option.
+Whether you choose the "Data Structure Based on File" or "Create a New Structure" is a crucial step in the data structure creation process.

 The Data Structure Edit page consists of three main sections:

-1. General Information (LINK)?
+1. General information
-2. Required Actions (optional) (LINK)?
+2. Required actions _(optional)_
-3. Variables (LINK)?
+3. Variables

-1. __General Information of a Data Structure__
+1. __General information of a data structure__
 * __Data structure title:__ provide a meaningful title for your data.
 This could be based on the dataset ID or the content.
-* __Primary key:__ Each row of a table must contain a unique record.
+* __Primary key:__ Each table row must contain a unique record.
 A primary key, consisting of one or more columns, serves as a unique identifier.
 This enables the updating of the dataset.

-2. __Section with Required Actions__
+2. __Section with required actions__
 This section lists the actions required to complete the data structure if the data structure already contains variables.
 This may include:
 * Defining the primary key.
 * Revising the listed variables.
 These are variables that are still incomplete or incorrectly defined.
-By clicking on a variable, you will be directed to the corresponding editing area.
+You will be directed to the corresponding editing area by clicking on a variable.